 1. Eliminate Repeatable Tasks

 An MSP automation platform should provide service providers with insights into their everyday tasks.
 That way, the platform lets IT technicians see which tasks are repeatable and can be automated.
-The platform also should empower IT techs to trigger automated tasks based on events.
+Naturally, the platform empower IT techs to trigger automated tasks based on events.
 If a high-priority task occurs, the platform should automatically escalate the task and respond appropriately, too.

 2. Monitor Customers’ Cloud Networks

 An MSP automation platform should allow service providers to monitor and support all of a customers’ cloud-connected devices.
-Plus, the platform should allow MSPs to seamlessly set up, track, and manage customers’ cloud environments and implement triggers to escalate configuration tasks to quickly approve security patches as needed.
+In addition, the platform should allow MSPs to seamlessly set up, track, and manage customers’ cloud environments and implement triggers to escalate configuration tasks to quickly approve security patches as needed.

 3. Accelerate Alert Response and Remediation